June 29, 2022 Musicology No Comments

 They tell the same story of not wanting “material things or seasonal comforts.”

 This is very much the crux.
 And it’s not a particularly musicological one.
-It’s the question of “where’s the similarity and where’s the protectable material in it?”
+It’s the question of “Where’s the similarity and where’s the protectable material in it?”

-The problem is that “All I Want For Christmas” is an “idea,” whether the only think wanted is “you,” or “my two front teeth,” or “peace on earth,” or a zillion other things that are not a bunch of presents wrapped and placed “underneath the Christmas tree.”
+The problem is that “All I Want For Christmas” is an “idea,” whether the only thing wanted is “you,” or “my two front teeth,” or “peace on earth,” or a zillion other things that are not a bunch of presents wrapped and placed “underneath the Christmas tree.”
 This dichotomy will continue to be expressed, contrasting certain “material things or seasonal comforts.” with the “one thing you want,” in poems and songs forever.

 Here the only time it’s expressed in the same way is in the lyric and title, “All I Want For Xmas Is You.”
 And this sounds to me like what the Ninth Circuit addressed in the “Merger Doctrine,” which says (I’ll paraphrase this as well, for better or worse) if the expression and the idea are inseparable because there are only so many ways to express the idea, then the expression isn’t protectable either.”

 There’s a finite list of things we associate with Christmas, right?
-Snow, lights, cold, trees, presents, feasts, family, friends, stars in the east and so forth?
+Snow, lights, cold, trees, presents, feasts, family, friends, stars in the east, and so forth?
 All fair game if you want to write a holiday track that makes 60 million like Mariah.
 Can poets go on contrasting the want of all those things with just wanting our loved one?
 Or is that idea the plaintiff’s to keep?

 Doesn’t seem at all an interesting question to me.